Last updated: March 17, 2023

 Proper grammar and punctuation.
 We are not saying you need to be perfect, but at least make an attempt.
 We are not a big stickler on proper capitalization, but punctuation is important so we know what you are trying to say.
 Most of the time this will not result in much more than a word in the comment section, but if an offending comment is particularly bad, it will be deleted.

 If you are a fan of another team, let us know.
 It’s always great seeing fans of other teams coming in and talking Cleveland baseball.
 If you are one of those people, let us know in your comment.
-It helps other commenters frame what you are saying in proper context, instead of just coming off as a disgruntled Cleveland fan (we have enough of those as it is).
+It helps other commenters frame what you are saying in proper context, instead of just coming off as a disgruntled Guardians fan (we have enough of those as it is).